 - your doctor's name

 If you need to be hospitalized, you will be admitted to St. Joseph's Hospital Health Center.
-Children will be admitted to Crouse or Upstate University hospitals.
+Children will be admitted to Upstate University hospitals.
 Doctors from our office will continue to be involved in your child's care during hospital admissions.

 Address or Telephone number Changes

 If you change your address or telephone number, notify your team secretary or registrant so that this information may be added to your record to keep it current.